 There are a wide variety of causes of these bumps.
 In addition, each human skull has a natural bump on the back of the head.
 This bump, called an inion, marks the bottom of the skull where it attaches to the neck muscle.

-There are many reasons why you could develop a bump on the back of your head.
+There are many reasons why you could develop a bump or lump on the back of your head.
 Most are harmless.
 In rare cases, however, a lump on the head could indicate a more serious problem.

 1. Head injury

 If you hit your head on a hard object, you may experience a head injury.
-If a bump on your head appears after a head injury, it’s a sign your head was hurt and the body is trying to heal itself.
+If a bump on your head appears after a head injury, it’s a sign your head was hurt, and the body is trying to heal itself.